davidfig/markdown-api/README.md

     Options:

         -V, --version         output the version number
-        -a, --API <string>    tag for API marking in MARKDOWN-FILE. defaults to "## API" -e, --EOL <string>    end of line character for reqriting markdown file. defaults to "\n" -o, --out <filename>  filename to write the results. defaults to overriding original markdown file -h, --help            output usage information
+        -a, --API <string>    tag for API marking in MARKDOWN-FILE. defaults to "API" -e, --EOL <string>    end of line character for reqriting markdown file. defaults to "\n" -o, --out <filename>  filename to write the results. defaults to overriding original markdown file -h, --help            output usage information
+        -p, --append          append to the end of the API section instead of deleting the current API section -h, --header          include filename as a heading at the start of the API section

 ## License
 MIT License